 The school was originally founded in Hove, in 1925, but moved to its current site in St Leonards-on-Sea in 1945 when it amalgamated with Langley Place School.
 The building, a magnificent Norman Shaw designed mansion house, was built in 1880s for the Ebden family and was originally named Baldslow Place.

 Claremont has extensive modern facilities, including a purpose built theatre, dance studio and assembly hall, a floodlit all weather sports pitch, an indoor sports hall, indoor and outdoor swimming pools, as well as dedicated facilities for Science, Music, Art, French and IT.
 The school owns a study centre in St Omer, northern France (La Maison Claremont).
-All children from Year 3 upwards make use of this facility to learn French and gain an understanding of the French culture and the French way of life.
 The recent addition of a Forest School adds an exciting outdoor element to enhance the delivery of the curriculum.

 Our curriculum is based on the Common Entrance syllabus, as well as the National Curriculum.
 We recognise the crucial role that we play in our pupils’ educational journey and the transition, from Claremont Preparatory School to Claremont Senior School or elsewhere, needs great care and attention.
 Children sit Common Entrance and Scholarship examinations, where appropriate, at the end of Year 8 before leaving the school.
 Most of our leavers move on to Claremont Senior School, often with very good scholarships.
 Others may go to Kent grammar schools, including Cranbrook at the end of Year 8, and a small minority will move away to boarding schools.
 Children who attend Claremont Preparatory School in Year 7 and above are automatically given priority for entrance to our Senior School.